Rian-Tan/history-lesson-notes/notes.md

     - Pro-British/Dutch (e.g., Singapore Standard) -> Believed Maria was forced into marriage + Published photographs depicting Maria “Looking happy in a convent”.
     - Pro-Malay/Muslim (e.g., Melayu Raja / Malaya Nanban)

+## Anti-NS riots

+### What caused the riots?

+Secondary students from CHinese-medium schools were unhappy with the National Service Ordinance passed in 1953

+### Effects of the riots

+- 500 students protested and the British deployed riot police, leaving 26 injured

+- closure of all Chinese-medium schools across Singapore

+- thousands of students locked themselves in Chung Cheng High School to protest

+### Role of the communists

+- national service was unpopular
+- the communists had the sympathy of the general public against national service
+- The communists used this event to support the labour front if LF would register the Singapore Chinese Middle School Students' Union (SCMSSU), should it win in the 1955 election.
+- SCMSSU was registered after the 1955 elections.

 ## 1955 election